Frequently asked questions…

 June: Sunday, Wednesday and Thursday

-October: Sunday, Wednesday, Thursday.
-Last opening day is Sunday 29th October.
+September and October: Sunday, Wednesday, Thursday.
+Last opening day is Thursday 31 October.

 Opening times: